open-telemetry/opentelemetry-java-instrumentation/docs/misc/interop-design/interop-design.md

 ![Alternate Design 1](alt-design-1.png)

-The Java agent could check which version of the OpenTelemetry API was brought by the user, and only apply the bytecode instrumentation if it's compatible with that version of the OpenTelemetry API.
+The Javaagent could check which version of the OpenTelemetry API was brought by the user, and only apply the bytecode instrumentation if it's compatible with that version of the OpenTelemetry API.